 The Maternity Leave Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

-All pregnant staff are entitled to up to 52 weeks maternity leave regardless of length of service and must take a minimum of 2 weeks maternity leave.
-All employees taking maternity leave, regardless of length of service, are entitled to Imperial's Occupational Maternity Pay which is 18 weeks of paid leave.
+All pregnant staff are entitled to up to 52 weeks of maternity leave, regardless of length of service, and must take a minimum of 2 weeks of maternity leave.
+All employees taking maternity leave, regardless of length of service, are entitled to Imperial's Occupational Maternity Pay, which is 18 weeks of paid leave.
 Your entitlement to Statutory Maternity Pay beyond 18 weeks will depend on your length of service.

-Understanding maternity leave can be complicated and you are encouraged to contact the HR Staff Hub to discuss your entitlements.
+Understanding maternity leave can be complicated, and you are encouraged to contact the Staff Hub to discuss your entitlements.

 Maternity Leave Policy and Procedure